- Read about my initial struggles with and doubts about the ketogenic diet

-So if you are totally shocked when I tell you that more than 80% of my daily calorie intake comes from fat, I can truly empathise with you…
+So if you are totally shocked when I tell you that up to 80% of my daily calorie intake comes from fat, I can truly empathise with you…

 How could I literally just turn the government’s food pyramid upside down (except for the very top of course) and get better?

-Even just a few years ago, I would have considered this insane and unhealthy.
+Even just a few years ago, I would have considered this unhelpful and unhealthy.

-And when I started introducing more fats into my diet, it initially went completely against my instincts.
-I had to keep researching so that I was able to reassure myself that I was doing the right thing.
-And, because I was monitored on a regular basis (tumour behaviour but also general blood markers), I could see how I was making progress on many levels.
+And when I started introducing more fats into my diet, it initially went against my instincts- or probably my habits, more so.
+I had to keep researching diligently and made sure I was on the right track: because I was monitored on a regular basis (tumour behaviour but also general blood markers), I could see how I was making progress on many levels.